debashishc/named-entity-recognizer/README.txt

 5. Evaluate the performance of the classifier using the conll-eval.pl (you can find an example of the command to run the script in the script itself)

 6. Repeat steps 2,3,4 and 5 until you have a decent performance (more than 70 f-score for each entity class, except for the MISC class).

 Use the 'esp.testa' file as development set, thus to tune your classifier.

-   You will demostrate the best performance you can get in the grading lab by runnning the conll-eval.pl script with the 'esp.testb' file
+You will demonstrate the best performance you can get in the grading lab by runnning the conll-eval.pl script with the 'esp.testb' file

 7. Write a Java NER application that uses your best classifier from step 6.
 Prepare your application to be test by a new test set (row/plain text), that will be provided in the grading lab.
 Your application should use the code available to built and NLP pipeline that reads row/plain input text > split the sentences > tokenized the text > get the POS-tags (you can use the NLP code and the Spanish POS-tagger model in the \textit{Information Extraction - Lab & Assignment resources IE-Lab:NLPTools} posted to Wattle).